What is the GED® test?

 - People with a high school credential earn $568,000 more in a lifetime than people without a high school credential

-- We’ve changed the lives of more than 19 million people in 70 years.
+- The GED has changed the lives of more than 19 million people in 70 years.
 One decision shouldn’t define a lifetime—transform your life with the GED®test.
-Find out more.

 GED Transcripts for Examinees who Tested in Washington, District of Columbia